saa23/ecommerce-business-insight-dashboard/README.md

 This project objective is to gain some insights of ecommerce dataset and utilize excel's features to build an interactive and dynamic dashboard.

 # 1. Dataset
 The original source dataset is public datasets from Kaggle.
-It is based on transactions data made at Olist Store, A Brazilian ecommerce, at period **15 October 2016 - 31 August 2018** (almost two years).
+It is based on transactions data made at Olist Store, A Brazilian ecommerce, at period **15 October 2016 - 31 August 2018** (around two years).
 Olist is the largest department store in Brazilian marketplace, therefore the dataset comes with transactions of various type of product categories that include up to 71 types.

 Many information and insight we can gain based on the data,such as but not limited to:
 - transaction by customers' location like state or city